-The stigma of an accusation involving indecent images can be emotionally traumatising and intrusive: affecting your work life, family life and beyond.
+The stigma of an accusation involving indecent images can be emotionally traumatising and intrusive, affecting an individual’s work life, family life and beyond.

-It’s no help that police investigations into these cases can drag on for many months.
-Large amounts of materials are often seized; your computers, mobile phones and electronic devices are subject to analysis with their contents downloaded.
-Accused individuals can have their reputation irreparably damaged even before a fair trial.
+Police investigations into this type of case can drag on for many months.
+Large amounts of materials are often seized including computers and mobile phones.
+They are subject to analysis with their contents downloaded.
+Accused individuals can have their reputation irreparably damaged, even before a fair trial takes place.

 Indecent image allegations encapsulate both minor and severe offences, depending on the nature and number of images involved.
-One of the most important factors in determining the outcome of these cases is how the police and crown prosecutors grade the images.
+One of the most important factors in determining the outcome of this type of case is how the police and crown prosecution service (CPS) grade the images involved.

-With the widespread use of the internet and connected devices, the number of indecent images cases has enormously increased.
-As a result, the need for a proper framework and grading process to fairly deal with all these new cases became essential to dealing with all these cases fairly and equally.
+With the widespread use of the internet and connected devices, the number of indecent images cases has enormously increased in recent years.
+As a result, the need for a proper framework and grading process to fairly deal with this proliferation of new cases has become essential in order to deal with all of these cases fairly and equally.

 In the latest attempt to add consistency to the grading process, the General Sentencing Council has now introduced a 3-tier system, replacing the outgoing 5-grade system in 2014.

-Indecent images are now classified intro three categories: category A – deemed the most severe, category B – the mid-range in terms of seriousness and category C, the least.
-Each category has a list of characteristics used to assist the Jury during this process, and the deemed categories will set the sentencing boundaries.
+Each category has a separate list of characteristics used to assist the jury during this process and the deemed categories will set the sentencing boundaries.

 What is an Indecent Image Charge?

-The Crown Prosecution Service describes prohibited images as the ‘indecent photography of children’, but can also extend and include indecent images involving animals.
+The Crown Prosecution Service describes prohibited images as the ‘indecent photography of children’, but indecent images can also involve animals.
 The prohibitions on indecent images include moving images, animations, video photography and ‘pseudo-photography’.

 ‘Pseudo-photography’ refers to a generatable image, transformable through computer software.
 For the purposes of the law, a hand-drawn picture does not constitute an image.

-‘Possession’ involves the physical or digital possession of a prohibited image.
-This could relate to a computer file, printed photography, or pseudo-photography.
+- Possession – involving the physical or digital possession of a prohibited image.
+This could relate to a computer file, printed photography or pseudo-photography.

 Although seemingly simple in concept, complications can arise when deeming an individual as ‘in possession of an image’, particularly when it comes to understanding whether or not an image has been deleted.

-Offences related to ‘making’ can be just as complicated.
-Rarely does it mean in the traditional sense of taking a photograph, causing much confusion.
+- Making – offences related to ‘making’ can be just as complicated.
+Rarely does ‘making’ mean the traditional sense of taking a photograph, causing much confusion.

-In reality, ‘making’ offences are split-up in terms of Distribution and Production, both unique in terms of potential sentences.
+In reality, ‘making’ offences are split in terms of distribution and production, both of which are unique in terms of potential sentences.

-Category A images are considered to be the ‘most severe’ images.
+Category A images are considered to be the ‘most severe’ as they involve penetrative sexual activity.
 The repercussions for indecent image offences within this category are typically the heaviest of all related offences.

-Possession of a category A indecent image has a starting point of a year’s custodial sentence, up to a maximum of 3 years.
+Possession of a category A indecent image has a starting point of a year’s custodial sentence, extending to a maximum sentence of 3 years.

-Making offences hold much more severe penalties.
-With starting points for distributing category A images being 2 year’s imprisonment, and production of category A images sentences starting at 6 years custody.
+Making offences hold much more severe penalties, with starting points for distributing category A images a sentence of 2 years’ imprisonment and production of category A images sentences starting at 6 years in custody.
 The sentencing for these types of offences will vary depending upon what aggravating and mitigating features the court identifies.